quot3s/quot3s.github.io/quotes1.md

   </div>

   <div class="quote-card">
-    <div class="quote-text">Looks like all the western world is shut down due to perceived economic and immigration control measures.
-I might have to wait till 2026.</div>
+    <div class="quote-text">Looks like all the western world is shut down due to perceived economic and immigration control measures.</div>
   </div>

   <div class="quote-card">